-- 6.23.
-Borehole disposal, particularly using narrow-diameter boreholes, is appropriate for the disposal of relatively small volumes of waste (e.g. disused sealed radioactive sources that have been declared waste).
-A reference design for a borehole disposal facility for such waste has been described and assessed on a generic basis in Ref.
-[17].
-Site-specific designs for this type of borehole disposal facility for disused sealed radioactive sources have been developed and assessed for implementation in some States see Refs [45] and [46]. - 6.24.
+- 6.26.
 The operating organization should undertake a programme of work to develop and refine the design of a borehole disposal facility that takes due account of the inventory of waste to be disposed of, results from site characterization, results from safety assessment, and arguments in the safety case for the facility.
 The operating organization should develop and refine the design for the disposal facility in parallel with (at the same time as) the programme for the development of the safety case and the conduct of safety assessments (see Section 5).
-The operating organization should use results from the design work to inform the development of the safety case and the safety assessments. - 6.25.
+The operating organization should use results from the design work to inform the development of the safety case and the safety assessments. - 6.27.
 The operating organization should consider the following aspects in developing the design for a borehole disposal facility: - (a) The inventory of waste (waste types, quantities, physical and chemical properties, radionuclides present) to be disposed of; - (b) The number of boreholes, borehole dimensions (e.g. diameter and depth) and the suitability of geological conditions at the site (e.g. geological stability, groundwater flow, and the chemical compatibility of the rocks and groundwaters with the engineered barriers); - (c) The engineered barrier system; - (d) Plans for operation of the borehole disposal facility, including waste emplacement and backfilling; - (e) Plans for sealing of boreholes and closure of the borehole disposal facility; - (f) Plans for the post-closure period.